 Similarly, if sales development executives are busy with lead follow-ups and conversion rates are high, then lead scoring might not be relevant for you.

-In case you have several leads coming in and the sales team complains regarding their bad quality, then the solution is to better align your marketing strategy with having more stringent requirements for MQLs before they get turned into SQLs.
+If you have several leads coming in and the sales team complains about their poor quality, the solution is to better align your marketing strategy by setting more stringent requirements for MQLs before they become SQLs.

 What is a Predictive Lead Scoring System?

-Predictive lead scoring is a data-focused model depending on machine learning algorithms to locate behavioral and demographic patterns in your best previous customers.
+Predictive lead scoring is a data-driven model that uses machine learning algorithms to identify behavioral and demographic patterns among your best previous customers.

-Using a predictive lead scoring system, you can improve lead scoring competently and rapidly depending on current data regarding your leads in different marketing analytics tools and your CRM.
+Using a predictive lead scoring system, you can improve lead scoring effectively and quickly, based on current data from your marketing analytics tools and CRM.

-Additionally, the model works actually, and its forecasting becomes wiser as it processes enough data.
-Hence, you can produce a fruitful marketing strategy or follow up according to the present status of your leads.
+Additionally, the model actually works, and its forecasting improves as it processes more data.
+Hence, you can develop an effective marketing strategy or follow up based on the current status of your leads.

 AI in lead scoring

-Predictive lead scoring inspects the behaviors of customers and forecasts sales by implementing big data and AI into the present lead scoring model.
+Predictive lead scoring analyzes customer behavior and forecasts sales by integrating big data and AI with the existing lead-scoring model.

-Whereas, AI inspects audience data from a quantitative point of view and figures out which leads require more nurturing and which are qualified for sales.
+Whereas AI inspects audience data from a quantitative perspective and identifies which leads require more nurturing and which are qualified for sales.

 Furthermore, predictive lead scoring boosts ROI by upgrading the workflow between sales and acquisition.